-The Fermont Property Holdings are grouped into three clusters from north to south, termed Clusters 1, 2 and 3, as outlined in Map 1.
-The Fermont Property Holdings are located in proximity to and locally contiguous to an operating iron mine and a number of former operating iron mines and projects currently being developed for iron mining.
-Table 1 sets out the current NI 43-101 compliant In-Pit Mineral Resource Estimates for the Fermont Property Holdings by Property1:
+The Fermont Property Holdings are outlined in Map 1.
+The Fermont Property Holdings are located in proximity to and locally contiguous to operating iron mines and a number of former operating iron mines and projects currently being developed for iron mining.
+Table 1 sets out the current Fermont Property Holdings by Property:

-Table 1: In-Pit Mineral Resource Estimates - Fermont Property Holdings
+Table 1: Fermont Property Holdings